uoftcprg/pokerkit/docs/simulation.rst

        2,  # number of players
    )

-If you would like to see other variants pre-defined, please create an issue in the project's repository.
+If you would like to see other variants pre-defined, please create an issue in the project's repository or contact the library authors.

 What Is Ante Trimming Status?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^